Knowing how segmenting your network with zones protects

 By default, security policy rules prevent lateral movement of

-different security policy rules to the tunnel content and to the
+security policy rules to the tunnel content and to the zone of the

 outer tunnel, as described in the Tunnel Content Inspection Overview.